ABOUT NORDIC SKIING

 Several of our skiers are qualified to ski in World Cup races which are held in Europe and North America from November to March every year.
 These are televised in Britain on satellite television (Eurosport).
 Because our best skiers are still young for the sport (the average age of World Cup skiers is in the mid to late 20's) some of them chose to compete in only a limited number of World Cups, concentrating on the Continental Cup races which are one step below from World Cups.

-In the 2018/19 season there will be Team GB skiers competing in World Cup races throughout Europe, the Tour de Ski and the World Junior and Under 23 Championships.
+Each season there will be Team GB skiers competing in World Cup races throughout Europe, the Tour de Ski and the World Junior and Under 23 Championships.